Skip to Content

 Let Us Protect You Against Serious Allegations

 Domestic violence allegations can have life-altering implications for the accused, including criminal penalties, restraining orders, and damage to one's personal and professional reputation.
-Without the help of an experienced defense attorney, you can easily be convicted of domestic violence charges, even if you are innocent.
+Without the help of an experienced domestic violence attorney, you can easily face convictions, even if innocent.

-Call (817) 497-8148 or fill out our online contact form today to schedule an initial consultation and learn how we can defend you.
+Call (817) 497-8148 or fill out our online contact form today to schedule an initial consultation.

 Common examples of domestic violence in Texas include:

 • Physical Abuse: This is one of the most recognizable forms of domestic violence.
 It involves the intentional use of physical force to harm a family member or household member.
-Physical abuse can result in injuries, such as bruises, cuts, broken bones, and more.
-It may include hitting, slapping, punching, choking, or any other form of physical harm.
+Physical abuse can result in injuries, such as bruises, cuts, and broken bones.
+It may include hitting, slapping, punching, or choking.

-• Sexual Abuse: This involves non-consensual sexual acts or sexual harassment within a domestic relationship.
-Sexual abuse can include rape, unwanted sexual advances, coercing the victim into sexual activities, and other forms of sexual assault.
+• Sexual Abuse: This involves non-consensual sexual acts or harassment within a domestic relationship.
+Sexual abuse can include rape, unwanted sexual advances, or coercing the victim into sexual activities.

 • Verbal Abuse: Verbal abuse often accompanies other forms of domestic violence.
 It includes shouting, name-calling, belittling, and using derogatory language to intimidate or control the victim.